Azure/azure-powershell/src/Network/Network/help/Set-AzPrivateEndpointConnection.md

 ```

 ## DESCRIPTION
-The **Set-AzPrivateEndpointConnection** cmdlet updates a private end point connection in a private link service
+The **Set-AzPrivateEndpointConnection** cmdlet updates a private endpoint connection state on a private link service

 ## EXAMPLES